Casper64/sessions/README.md

 ### MemoryStore

 Use the `MemoryStore` to store session data in RAM.
+The first argument is the maximum number of entries that can be stored in the cache.

 Pros
 - Fast read and write speeds